Interplay of magnetic order and ferroelasticity in the spin-orbit coupled antiferromagnet K$_2$ReCl$_6$: Results and discussion

-For the magnetization measurements the sample is fixed by glue which hardly exerts any pressure on the sample.
+For the magnetization measurements a $mm$-sized rectangular sample was glued with one side face to a flat sample holder such that there is hardly any pressure on the sample.
 In low field, one can thus expect a rather homogeneous distribution of structural domains depending on microscopic details such as internal strains, whereas a ${\bf c}_{m}$-oriented domain arrangement will be induced by a large $H \parallel [100]_c$ around 11\,K. Due to the absence of opposing uniaxial pressure, the ${\bf c}_{m}$-oriented domains can be reached more easily and remain more stable upon heating into the paramagnetic state.
 Thus, the high-field $M(T)$ curves in Fig.~\ref{fig:dl_mag_vs_H}(b) represent the $c_{m}$-axis magnetization, which continuously evolves upon crossing the transition from the paramagnetic phase to the canted AFM phase with a weak ferromagnetic moment.
-At a lower temperature, however, the weak ferromagnetic moment disappears via a $1^{st}$-order transition.
+At a lower temperature, however, the weak ferromagnetic moment disappears via a first-order transition.
 In the magnetization data, this transition is systematically sharper than in the corresponding $\Delta L(T,H)/L_0$ curves.
 This correlates with the absence or presence of a sizable uniaxial pressure in the respective experimental setup, indicating that the bare disappearance of the weak ferromagnetism at low temperature leaves the ${\bf c}_{m}$-oriented domain state essentially unchanged, in analogy to heating up into the paramagnetic phase.

+The weak ferromagnetic phase exists only in a small pocket in the $B$--$T$ phase diagram of \krc .
+As can be inferred from Figs.~\ref{fig:dl}, \ref{fig:dl_mag}, and \ref{fig:dl_mag_vs_H}, it appears above about 8\,T close to the zero-field $T_{\rm N}$ and upon further cooling it disappears again via a hysteretic first-order transition.
+This explains the observation of two transition temperatures in the specific heat data, see Fig.~\ref{fig:cp}, and with further increasing field the width of this pocket shows a weak, but systematic increase.